Gi60s/kaos-api/README.md

 # kaos-api

-You want to edit and create YAML files within the `definition` directory.
-All files that exist there will be merged into a single file, `openapi.json` at the project root directory.
-This built file can be used to produce Open API documentation.
+All files to edit exist in the `definitions` directory.
+Use `$ref` appropriately within files to reference other files.

+## Run a Local Server

+From a command line terminal: `npm run serve`

+## Build for Online Documenation

-To run the build once: `npm run build`
+1. From a command line terminal: `npm run build`

-To run the build continually while you develop: `npm run watch`

-Once changes to the `openapi.json` files are pushed to the master branch then you can see the docs at: https://gi60s.github.io/kaos-api/
+2. Commit and push changes to github